theforeman/foreman/doc/model/flow.md

         puppetrun has to be always delayed, it's orchestrated later.
 -   All hosts are just created waiting for provisioning or only provisioned without configuration triggered.

+## Deployment

--   **User** triggers deployment.
+**User** triggers deployment.

 -   All hosts are provisioned if required.
 -   Waits until all hosts are provisioned.
 -   Orchestration of the `Ordered` resources. e.g.:
     -   Puppetrun an all controller nodes in parallel,
     -   then puppetrun on all compute nodes in parallel.